 Proper identification and treatment are and always should be the goal for individuals seeking treatment for disorder concerning for dementia.
 Anything less than that simply isn’t an option.

-This is the principle by which Dr. Anthony De Marco of IGEA Brain & Spine operates his practice, and it guides the approach to evaluating individuals who may be experiencing dementia and/or a neurodegenerative disease process.
+This is the principle by which Dr. Anthony De Marco of IGEA Brain, Spine & Orthopedics operates his practice, and it guides the approach to evaluating individuals who may be experiencing dementia and/or a neurodegenerative disease process.
 A fellowship-trained neuropsychologist, Dr. De Marco employs a consultative and empirically-based approach to comprehensive neuropsychological evaluations, consisting of:

-Learn more about neuropsychological services for dementia, memory disorders, and neurodegenerative diseases at IGEA Brain & Spine.
-Contact our Saddle Brook, NJ location today to schedule a consultation with Dr. De Marco.
+Learn more about neuropsychological services for dementia, memory disorders, and neurodegenerative diseases at IGEA Brain, Spine & Orthopedics.
+Contact our NJ location today to schedule a consultation with Dr. De Marco.